DataDog/terraform-provider-datadog/website/docs/r/integration_pagerduty.html.markdown

 ## Example Usage

-*Note:* In the past, service objects under the `services` key were specified inside the `datadog_integration_pagerduty` resource.
+*Note:* Until terraform-provider-datadog version 2.1.0, service objects under the `services` key were specified inside the `datadog_integration_pagerduty` resource.
 This was incompatible with multi-configuration-file setups, where users wanted to have individual service objects controlled from different Terraform configuration files.
 The recommended approach now is specifying service objects as individual resources using [datadog_integration_pagerduty_service_object](/docs/providers/datadog/r/integration_pagerduty_service_object.html) and adding `individual_services = true` to the `datadog_integration_pagerduty` object.

 ### Services as Individual Resources